 Life is full of uncertainty.
 What will become of us each and everyday is a mystery that only God knows.
 So there is a wisdom know that when we county our days, the total might be one.
 Live like today may be your last, plan as if you have many years yet to come.

 How to use these prayersGreetings Friends: These prayers are meant to be prayed either in community or in solitude.
 If done with a group this can be read as a responsive prayer with a leader reading the regular print and the rest of the group reading the bolded print.
 These prayers are posted at the beginning of each week and are based on the Watchword for the Week as found in the Moravian Daily Texts.
 To get more information and purchase your own copy of the Moravian Daily Texts, or to sign up to recieve them via email go to http://www.moravian.org/daily_texts/ You can find more information about the Moravian Church at http://www.moravian.org/ .
 Peace, Chris

 My name is Chris Giesler and I am blessed to be serving as Pastor of the Emmaus Moravian Church in Emmaus, PA.
 I am also privileged to serve as a Bishop of the world wide Moravian Unity.
 If you are ever in the area I would invite you to drop by for a visit.
 Please see our congregation’s church web site at www.emmausmoravian.org.
 I live in Bethlehem, PA with my wife Tina.
-Our daughter, Martha, is a Moravian College graduate now teaching high school math.
-She is married to Matt, and now living in Harrisburg, PA.
-We also love being grand-parents to Addison (an inquisitive 6-year old) and Michael (an active 3-year old) and a new-born, Riley, who belong to our son Andrew, and his wife Amy.
+Our daughter, Martha, is a Moravian College graduate now teaching high school math in Minnesota.
+She is married to Matt.
+We also love being grand-parents to Addison (an inquisitive 8-year old) and Michael (an active 5-year old) and a precious 2-year old, Riley, who belong to our son Andrew, and his wife Amy.

-- 38,697 hits
+- 41,970 hits

 Category Archives: Uncategorized